magifd2/markdown-viewer/README.md

 - **2-Pane View:** A persistent, expandable file tree on the left and a content viewer on the right.
 - **Single Binary:** No installation or external dependencies required.
 - **Local First:** Serves files and directories from the current location where you run it.
-- **Markdown Rendering:** Renders Markdown files with GitHub-like styling, syntax highlighting, and Mermaid diagram support.
+- **Markdown Rendering:** Renders Markdown files with GitHub-like styling, built-in syntax highlighting, and bundled Mermaid diagram support.
 - **Secure by Default:** Includes protection against directory traversal attacks and sanitizes HTML to prevent Cross-Site Scripting (XSS).
 - **Graceful Shutdown:** Shuts down safely via a UI button or `Ctrl+C`.